 For this reason, many companies have implemented a Clean Desk Policy, requiring the desk to be free of sticky notes and files with sensitive information, drawers are locked upon leaving, and that computers are password protected.
 Along with safety, many companies have found that desks free of clutter contribute to a more organized and productive workplace environment.
 Educating your workforce as to what is expected of them and, more importantly, why, will ensure your organization’s Clean Desk Policy is respected.
 Many management teams are using their FM software solutions to develop and distribute clean desk checklists and perform periodic inspections.

 The iOffice team understands the world of business and what it takes to succeed in this ever-changing and competitive market.
-We consistently work as a team to enhance our modules and mobile applications to keep your FM team ahead of the competition.
+We consistently work as a team to enhance our IWMS features and modules and mobile applications to keep your FM team ahead of the competition.
 I invite you to get to know our system’s capabilities, as well as keep up with what’s on the horizon by exploring the iOffice Portal and App Updates/Customer Blog.
 Stay tuned, our Technology team is currently working on tools to help you better manage your facility’s energy consumption.